 Once we set off, I think grinned like a kid the whole time.
 Between the views, the sunshine and the fact that I was in a snowmobile on top of a glacier, it was an amazing experience.
 Some parts were a bit choppy and steep, which made me glad I wasn’t driving.
 Instead, I marvelled at the scenery around me and wished my head could spin all the way around so that I can see it all.

 When we got to the top, we were able to dismount and enjoy the views.
 Our guides provided us with a quick lesson on the glacier, the stats and other important info.
 I was staring everywhere around us.
 I think everyone else was blown away by the experience as well.

 The ride back was just as incredible, and the views just as amazing—definitely one of the most amazing things I’ve ever done.
 I can say that a snowmobile tour in Iceland has been checked off my bucket list.
 What an incredible experience.

 Snowmobile tour in Iceland – practical info

-Our snowmobile tour in Iceland was a full day excursion.
-With stops at both Skógafoss and Seljalandsfoss waterfalls we also got to experience Iceland’s spectacular natural beauty.
+Our snowmobile tour in Iceland was a full-day excursion.
+With stops at both Skógafoss and Seljalandsfoss waterfalls, we also got to experience Iceland’s spectacular natural beauty.
 The snowmobile part can be taken by itself if you are doing a self-driving tour around that part of the island.
-This is run by Arcanum Glacier Tours.
-The tour runs all year so you are not limited to a specific time of the year.
+Arcanum Glacier Tours runs this.
+The tour runs all year, so you are not limited to a specific time of the year.

-What to wear: As always in Iceland, the weather changes on the drop of a hat so wear comfortable clothes and layers.
-The suit provided fit on top of your coat so you will be warm.
+What to wear: As always in Iceland, the weather changes at the drop of a hat, so wear comfortable clothes and layers.
+The suit provided fits on top of your coat so you will be warm.

 Duration: 9.5 -10 hours